Tiling Cost Breakdown

 The quarry tile is a raw but durable tile made from natural stones.
 It has a relatively low price, thanks to its organic makeup, with the price ranging between £20 and £30 per square metre.

 There are varying factors that make up the costing of a tiling job.
-Apart from the kind of tile purchased and the cost that goes into labour and artistry, several other cost factors help determine how much you will invest in your kitchen, bathroom, or shower in total.
-We list in mini pointers below.
+Apart from the kind of tile purchased and the cost that goes into labour and artistry, several other cost factors help determine how much you will need to invest in your kitchen, bathroom, or shower in total.
+Let's look at a few:

 Grouting Costs